 July 30th Update: A well maintained, two owner, and nicely optioned C3 Corvette in the right colors offered at the right price made for a quick sale as the private seller deleted their listing for this ’73 Corvette we featured just two weeks ago.

 1973 was the last year of the chrome rear bumper C3 Corvette.
-We came across this Mille Miglia Red over tan leather, automatic-equipped example listed two days ago here on Craigslist in Towson, Maryland.
-Powered by the base 350 cubic inch V8 but equipped with factory air conditioning and other power options, the private seller currently has her C3 priced at $15,500 or best offer.
+We came across this Mille Miglia Red over tan leather, automatic-equipped example listed in July 2020 on Craiglist in Towson, Maryland.
+Powered by the base 350 cubic inch V8 but equipped with factory air conditioning and other power options, the private seller currently has her C3 priced at $15,500 or the best offer.
 A review of the Hagerty Insurance Online Valuation Tool confirms this private seller has her Corvette priced between the current #2 “Excellent” appraisal of $23,700 and the #3 “Good” estimate of $12,900.
-If you are serious about buying this Corvette, you can start the conversation by calling Lisa at (443) 415-4167 and when you do please remember to mention you saw her Corvette featured here on GuysWithRides.com.

 1973 signaled Corvette’s transformation from muscle to touring sports car.
 A Chevrolet advertisement headlined: “We gave it radials, a quieter ride, guard beams and a nose job.”
 Indeed, redesigned body mounts and radial tires did improve Corvette’s ride, and interior sound levels were reduced by 40%.
 The chrome rear bumper was essentially carried over from the previous year.
 However, the chrome blade front bumper was dropped for the federally required 5 mph (8.0 km/h) standard for a light-weight front bumper system with an inner transverse tube attached to the frame with two Omark-bolts (special steel fasteners which absorbed energy when a forming die, pushed back by the bumper, was forced down their length), and an injection-molded urethane bumper cover.
 The urethane nose was chosen over Chevy’s other alternative, a more protruding version of the previous metal bumper.
 The new urethane bumper assembly added thirty-five pounds to the front end.
 Two 350 cubic inch (5.7 L) small blocks and one 454 cubic inch big block were offered for 1973.
 The base L-48 engine the example featured here uses produced 190 horsepower.